 If you’re using material like rocks make sure to add a layer of landscape fabric between the soil and the filler.
 This will prevent the soil from blocking the gaps in the rocks and causing poor drainage.

-Does not get wet
+4. Material that does not get wet

 You want to use filler material that does not get wet and soggy when you water the planter.
 This can happen with materials like styrofoam or packing peanuts that are not waterproof.

 This will cause the plant’s roots to soak in the excess moisture for a long time and causes root rot that can kill your plant.

 5. Material that does not stick to the plants or soil

 You want to avoid materials that would stick to the plant’s roots or the soil.
 This will cause a cut in the supply of nutrients, moisture, and air to the roots and damage your plants.